Quality Homes: Quality Assurance

-The Project manager makes regular site visits to inspect the works and once the subcontractor has completed a part of the works and completed their own quality check, the project manager goes through that same checklist to ensure nothing has been missed and that it meets our standards.
+The Project manager makes regular site visits to inspect the works and once the subcontractor has completed a part of the works and completed their own quality check, the project manager goes their own checklist to ensure nothing has been missed and that it meets our standards.

 3. Quality Assurance Auditor

 An independent quality assurance auditor inspects the works at two stages during the build – firstly at closed in stage, and secondly at completion.
 The first audit is intended to be timed at the stage of the works where the scaffold is still up and framing is still exposed inside.
-This means the inspector can check all external cladding, roof, windows and flashings, and also inspect the framing and structure of the house before it is covered with interior linings.
-The second audit is an overall quality check of the completed home and goes into more detail on finishing such as paintwork, and that doors open and close properly.
+This means the inspector can check all external cladding, roof, windows and flashings, and also inspect the framing and structure of the houses before they are covered with interior linings.
+The second audit is an overall quality check of the completed homes and goes into more detail on finishing such as paintwork, and that doors open and close properly.

 Quality Assurance Post Construction

 We know that our responsibilities as a housing company are not over as soon as we hand over the keys.
 New houses undergo a settling in period and will all behave slightly differently.
 There are also occasions where minor adjustments to doors or door hardware may be needed.
-Rather than wait for clients to call us if there are problems we are proactive in this post construction quality management with scheduled reviews of your home.
+Rather than wait for clients to call us if there are problems we are proactive in this post construction quality management with scheduled reviews of each of your new homes.

 6 week review